Karvel/liveshare-test-project/README.md

 ### Automation

 This repository uses a GitHub Action to automatically increment the `package.json` version number.
+It should only target the `client` folder.

 ## Todo